 Misplaced, missing or broken drain covers are not limited to the road or pavement, you may also experience an accident with on in a public car park, hospital grounds, shopping centre, supermarket or leisure complex.
 No matter where your accident took place, if you suffered an injury as a result of a poorly maintained or missing drain or manhole cover, then you might be able to put through a claim for compensation.

-In order to make a claim for drain and manhole cover injury compensation, then you have to be able to prove that your injury occurred as the result of someone else’s negligence.
+In order to make manhole compensation claims for drain cover injuries, then you have to be able to prove that your injury occurred as the result of someone else’s negligence.
 For your claim to be successful, you have to be able to prove that the party responsible for the maintenance of the drain or manhole cover(council, landlord or utilities company) neglected their duty to safely maintain standards and you suffered an accident as a result.

 If your accident occurred due to their being a defect with the drain or manhole cover and this defect caused you to slip, trip or fall, then you have to show that the defect is at least 1 inch deep.
 Any less than that and your claim is unlikely to proceed as 1 inch is generally considered the minimum measurement for personal injury claims.